 This excellent, versatile, and durable cookware comes from a family-owned, family-operated company in France.
 Emile Henry cookware combines modern technology with traditional methods to make a variety of ceramic cookware.

 Emile Henry cookware is quite beautiful, even the underside has something of a wow factor.
 However, is the Emile Henry ceramic cookware range any good?
 The short answer I think they are Emile Henry cookware has a real old fashioned country feel.
 The ceramics have a nice deep glaze and thick enough to take a few shocks on the side of the kitchen bench.
 Emile Henry is famous for their pie dish however I Have their baking dishes and I’m ultra pleased with them.
-Emile Henry baking dishes are available on Amazon if you want to check the price.
+Emile Henry baking dishes (affiliate link) are available on Amazon if you want to check the price.

 Ceramics dishes and cookware are nothing novel.
 They’re all sold in most department stores and discount retailers.
 So why would you choose Emile Henry cookware?
 Okay, we are first to admit we love the romance of French cookware.
 With that being said we think Emile Henry ceramic cookware should be on your next birthday wish list.
 Here’s why:

 - It’s non-toxic

 - They’re easy to clean

 - Great value for money

 Emile Henry ceramics do not contain lead, cadmium, or other harmful materials.
 It is safe at any temperature, from burning hot to freezing.
 Okay, burning hot isn’t exactly safe.
 But if you don’t like cooking with metal, foil, or greaseproof paper then natural clay is the way to go and there’s few choices better than Emile Henry products.